Faraday's ice pail experiment

 Faraday's ice pail experiment is a simple electrostatics experiment performed in 1843 by British scientist Michael Faraday that demonstrates the effect of electrostatic induction on a conducting container.
-For a container, Faraday used a metal pail made to hold ice, which gave the experiment its name.
+For a container, Faraday used a metal pail that had originally been made to hold ice, which gave the experiment its name.
 The experiment shows that an electric charge enclosed inside a conducting shell induces an equal charge on the shell, and that in an electrically conducting body, the charge resides entirely on the surface.
 It also demonstrates the principles behind electromagnetic shielding such as employed in the Faraday cage.
 The ice pail experiment was the first precise quantitative experiment on electrostatic charge.
 It is still used today in lecture demonstrations and physics laboratory courses to teach the principles of electrostatics.

 Description of experiment

-Faraday's description of the experiment, from a letter he wrote on February 4, 1843 to Richard Phillips, the editor of Philosophical Journal, and published in the March 1844 issue:
+Faraday's description of the experiment, from a letter he wrote on February 4, 1843, to Richard Phillips, the editor of Philosophical Journal, and published in the March 1844 issue:

 "Let A in the diagram represent an insulated pewter ice-pail...connected by a wire to a delicate gold-leaf electrometer E, and let C be a round brass ball insulated by a dry thread of white silk, three or four feet in length, so as to remove the influence of the hand holding it from the ice-pail below.
 Let A be perfectly discharged, and then let C be charged at a distance by a [electrostatic] machine or Leyden jar, and introduced into A..
 If C be positive, E will also diverge positively; if C be taken away, E will collapse perfectly...
 As C enters the vessel A the divergence of E will increase until C is ... below the edge of the vessel, and will remain quite steady and unchanged for any greater depression.
 This shows that at that distance the inductive action of C is entirely exerted upon the interior of A, ...
 If C is made to touch the bottom of A, all of its charge is communicated to A, ... and C, upon being withdrawn, ... is found to be perfectly discharged."

 Below is a detailed modern description of the experimental procedure: